Global Incident Alert Networks Working Group

-The site needs a reporting form with questions to obtain as many as possible details.
-The questions have to be answered as complete as possible, because there will be no possibility to ask the anonymous whistle-blower later.
-The whistle-blower needs to realise that his case can only be addressed with sufficient details.
+For that purpose, an easy-to-find and well-known webpage is being developed.
+It will have a reporting form with questions to obtain as many as possible details about the incident.
+The questions have to be answered, however, without information that could be used to identify the reporter.
+Nevertheless, the information needs to be as complete as possible because there will be no possibility to ask the anonymous whistle-blower later.
+The whistle-blower needs to realize that the case can only be addressed with sufficient details.

-If real and serious, the GHI Office will alert the local National Public Health Institute(s) who then have to handle the incident further.
+If real and serious, the GHI Office will alert the local National Public Health Institute(s) who then have to handle the incident.

 The reason that the GHI Office and not a local GHI Ambassador or a local GHI Member would inform the authorities is to avoid exposing anybody to unnecessary risks of retaliation.